He died after waiting 15 days for a hospital bed. His family blames unvaccinated covid-19 patients.

-But at a time when unvaccinated patients have again overwhelmed hospitals because of the fast-spreading omicron variant, finding an available bed at a large medical center able to give him the treatment he needed proved to be difficult.
-Weeks was being treated at a small, rural hospital and had waited 15 days to be transferred to a larger hospital with better treatment options because facilities throughout Iowa did not have an open bed for him as a result of the latest hospital surge of unvaccinated patients, his children told The Washington Post.
+But at a time when unvaccinated covid-19 patients have again overwhelmed hospitals because of the fast-spreading omicron variant, finding an available bed at a large medical center able to give him the treatment he needed proved to be difficult.
+Weeks was being treated at a small, rural hospital.
+He had waited 15 days to be transferred to a larger hospital with better treatment options, because facilities throughout Iowa did not have an open bed for him as a result of the latest hospital surge of unvaccinated patients, his children told The Washington Post.

-“It was terribly frustrating being told, ‘There’s not a bed yet,’ ” Jenifer Owenson, one of his four children, said Tuesday.
+“It was terribly frustrating being told, ‘There’s not a bed yet,’” Jenifer Owenson, one of his four children, said Tuesday.
 “All of us were talking multiple times a day, ‘Why can’t we get him a bed?’
 There was this logjam to get him in anywhere.”

-When Weeks was finally able to have the surgery more than two weeks later, his condition from sepsis had worsened.
+When Weeks was finally able to have surgery more than two weeks later, his condition from sepsis had worsened.
 Weeks died Nov.
 28 of complications after surgery.
 He was 78.

 Anthony Weeks, his son, said that the family believes their vaccinated and boosted father was the latest indirect victim of the pandemic — and that he would have survived his sepsis diagnosis if he was immediately admitted to a larger medical center that had an open bed.

-“The frustrating thing was not that we wanted him to get care that others weren’t getting but that he didn’t get care when he needed it.
-And when he did get it, it was too late,” the son said.
-“The question comes up of, ‘Who was in those beds?’
+“The frustrating thing was not that we wanted him to get care that others weren’t getting, but that he didn’t get care when he needed it.
+And when he did get it, it was too late,” he said.
+“The question comes up of: ‘Who was in those beds?’
 If it’s people who are unvaccinated with covid, then that’s the part where it really hurts.”

 Owenson added: “The thing that bothers me the most is people’s selfish decision not to get vaccinated and the failure to see how this affects a greater group of people.
 That’s the part that’s really difficult to swallow.”

-Marcy Peterson, a spokeswoman with MercyOne, the hospital system that cared for Dale Weeks in Newton, Iowa, did not get into the specifics of his case, but acknowledged the frustration surrounding hospitals that are again overwhelmed with unvaccinated patients.
+Marcy Peterson, a spokeswoman with MercyOne, the hospital system that cared for Dale Weeks in Newton, Iowa, did not get into the specifics of his case, but she acknowledged the frustration surrounding hospitals that are again overwhelmed with unvaccinated patients.
 She said in a statement to The Post that “a large percentage” of covid-19 patients at MercyOne hospitals are unvaccinated.

 “In addition to an increased number of covid-19 cases and spread of the delta and omicron variants, hospitals across the country are dealing with traumas and experiencing multiple types of illness,” Peterson said.
 “This demand is coupled with a reduced number of staff to care for patients.
 These challenges can strain available resources and contribute to delays in care or other complications for patients.”